bubl-ai/bubl-ai.github.io/_posts/2024-03-23-RAG-Design-Tradeoffs.md

 - **Streaming:** This mode continually indexes fresh data as soon as it becomes available.
 It is crucial for scenarios where the chatbot requires the most up-to-date information.
 Streaming mode enables organizations to derive real-time insights and promptly act on incoming data, making it indispensable for time-sensitive applications.

 ### 1.3.
 Transforming
-Once the data is loaded, the next step is to transform it.
+Once the data is loaded and processed, the next step is to transform it.
 These transformations involve tasks like chunking, metadata extraction, and embedding, all of which are crucial for optimizing performance, cost, and compatibility.

 #### 1.3.1.
 Chunk size